[Minor revision–posted 11/28/23 (replaces 10/20/21 edition)]

 3. Review of Activities Involving Animals in Teaching and Research

-The IACUC shall review all university activities related to the care and use of animals and determine whether the proposed activities meet the following requirements to ensure that:
+The IACUC shall review all university research, teaching, and demonstration activities related to the care and use of animals and determine whether the proposed activities meet the following requirements to ensure that:

 a.
 Procedures involving animals will avoid or minimize discomfort, distress, and pain to the animals;